|Country:||United States of America (USA)|

 Belma hops are available to be purchased from multiple suppliers.
 We've conveniently linked to the most popular hop suppliers as well as Amazon.com.
 Every supplier may have different prices, harvest years and amounts available for purchase.

-Origin of Belma Hops
+Origin and Geneology of the Belma Hop

 The Belma hop is a daughter of Magnum and Kitamidori.
 It was released in 2012.